Robeson County, North Carolina: Deindustrialization and hurricanes

 Following the passage of the North American Free Trade Agreement in 1992, Robeson County lost thousands of manufacturing jobs, followed shortly by a knock-on loss of employment in other sectors.
 Deindustrialization coupled with the decline in the tobacco industry prompted by the Fair and Equitable Tobacco Reform Act of 2004 caused deep economic and social damage, with increasing underemployment, rising poverty, growing welfare dependency, and an increase in certain types of crimes.
-Economic development thereafter increasingly focused on the supply of fossil fuels, poultry farming, biogas and bio-mass facilities, and logging.
+Economic development thereafter increasingly focused on the supply of fossil fuels, poultry farming, biogas and biomass facilities, and logging.
 The Latino population also increased as Mexican immigrants—many of them undocumented—supplanted black agricultural workers.

 In 2016, the county was impacted by Hurricane Matthew, leading to record flooding in Lumberton.
 In 2018, the county was struck by Hurricane Florence, which broke the record.
 The storms heavily damaged thousands of residences throughout the county, and entire streets in south and west Lumberton were left abandoned.
-The destruction of significant amounts of affordable housing accelerated a population decline in the county which had begun in 2013.
-Falling student enrollments in the county school system and the resulting decline in state education subsidies led the county school board to close nine schools in 2019.
-During the 2020 United States presidential election, President Donald Trump held a rally in Robeson County, marking the first time a sitting president had ever held a formal appearance there.
+The destruction of significant affordable housing accelerated a population decline in the county, which had begun in 2013.
+Falling student enrollments in the county school system and declining state education subsidies led the county school board to close nine schools in 2019.
+During the 2020 presidential election, President Donald Trump held a rally in Robeson County, marking the first time a sitting president had ever held a formal appearance there.